Proportional navigation: Description

 where the scalar $a_n$ is the acceleration perpendicular to the missile's instantaneous velocity vector, $N$ is the proportionality constant generally having an integer value 3-5 (dimensionless), $\dot \lambda$ is the line of sight rotation rate, and $V$ is the closing velocity.

-Since the line of sight is not in general co-linear with the missile velocity vector, the applied acceleration does not necessarily preserve the missile kinetic energy.
+Since the line of sight is not in general co-linear with the missile velocity vector, the applied acceleration does not necessarily preserve the missile's kinetic energy.
 In practice, in the absence of engine throttling capability, this type of control may not be possible.

 In 3D, proportional navigation can be achieved using an acceleration $\vec a$ normal to the instantaneous relative velocity: